 Objectives: To investigate the effectiveness of interventions relevant to the Welsh NHS context to support both recruitment and retention of clinical staff.

 Results: The RUR included eight systematic reviews and one scoping review (with an evaluation component), mainly focusing on interventions within rural, remote or underserved areas from across the world.
-In the synthesis, interventions were mapped across five WHO (2010) categories: educational, regulatory, financial incentives, personal and professional support and bundled (activities that cover two or more different categories).
+In the synthesis, interventions were mapped across five World Health Organization (2010) categories: educational, regulatory, financial incentives, personal and professional support and bundled (activities that cover two or more different categories).
 Final findings were presented at an evidence briefing for stakeholders and other interested parties to maximise impact.
-Furthermore, stakeholders’ feedback was that the RUR enabled them to share accurate data with policymakers in Westminster, other Royal Colleges, and Heads of Medical Schools in UK.
+Furthermore, stakeholders’ feedback was that the RUR enabled them to share accurate data with policymakers in Westminster, other Royal Colleges, and Heads of Medical Schools in the United Kingdom.

-Conclusions: While RURs and REMs are less common than other review types, they are viable options for providing timely evidence based support for decision makers.
-RURs and REMs are especially useful when research questions are broad and large number of systematic reviews are available.
+Conclusions: Although RURs and REMs are less common than other review types, they are viable options for providing timely evidence-based support for decision-makers.
+RURs and REMs are especially useful when research questions are broad and a large number of systematic reviews are available.

 Patient, public and/or healthcare consumer involvement: The stakeholders included members of the WCEC public partnership group, including patient representatives, and a policy officer from The Royal College of Surgeons of Edinburgh.